-All voters must present a federal or Tennessee state ID containing the voter’s name and photograph when voting at the polls, whether voting early or on Election Day.
-The information on this website is provided to ensure that all Tennessee voters have access to information about the new law.
+All voters must present a federal or Tennessee state ID containing the voter’s name and photograph when voting at the polls, whether voting early or on Election Day unless an exemption below applies.
+The information on this website is provided to ensure that all Tennessee voters have access to information about the law.

 What IDs are acceptable?